 Treatment rooms on the second floor are rooms 308, 311, 314, and 317.
 Rooms 312 and 313 may also function as diagnostic or treatment rooms, but normally serve as observation rooms.
-Graduate students are responsible for reserving a clinic room by signing up on the Observation Schedule (QR code for access available in grad student work room).
-Please connect with your supervisor if all treatment rooms are full.
 All treatment rooms are observable via one-way mirrors.
 Furniture may be moved as needed to accommodate an adult or child in any room, but the clinician is responsible for returning the furniture to its original location immediately following the session.
 There is a list posted in each room of the furniture that belongs in the room.
 Always keep the lights on in treatment sessions so observers are not visible to the client.
 The clinician is also responsible for returning all toys to the materials room and wiping down toys, tables, and countertops before and after each session.
 Bottles of disinfectant and paper towels are kept in each therapy room and in the graduate student workrooms.